fullscreen-triangle/combine-harvester/README.md

 ## Extension Points

-DomainFusion is designed to be extensible, with clear extension points for customization:
+Combine Harvester is designed to be extensible, with clear extension points for customization:

 -   **Custom Models**: Implement the `Model` interface to add support